“The wider the range of possibilities we offer children, the more intense will be their motivations and the richer their experiences.”

 - Rotate toys if you notice they are not being played with.
 Donate them to your local thrift store or give them to a friend who will use them!

 - Provide access to an array of loose parts.
 For ideas, check out my last blog.

 - Create a “just for you” art space for your toddler.
-I have a space set up on our counter that is always covered in cheap, brown paper.
+I have a space set up on our counter that is always covered in cheap, brown packing paper.
 We found a huge roll at Home Depot for a few bucks because it had some holes in it.
-I keep crayons, markers, glue, scrap paper, play-dough, and so many other craft supplies there for Harper to use.
+I keep crayons, markers, glue, scrap paper, play-dough, and so many other craft supplies there for H to use.
 We’ve discussed the importance of keeping the art supplies at her art table.
-We’ve had to remind her a few times recently, but 98% of the time, she understands the expectation for other spaces in the house.
+I’ve had to remind her a few times recently, but 98% of the time, she understands the expectation for other spaces in the house.

 - Design a kitchen area for your toddler.
 Even with a learning tower, it’s nice for your toddler to have their own space.
 Fill the space with mirrors, potted plants, cooking items & utensils, trays, tea sets, etc.

 - Keep recycled materials in a cupboard and get them out when the time is right.
 Whether you have access to branches, foil, corks, gems, or leaves, your toddler will benefit from access to a range of possibilities.
-Check out 3 Collaborative Art Projects for Toddlers for ideas.
+Check out 3 Collaborative Cardboard Projects for Toddlers for ideas.